-Binge drinking can dramatically amplify damage to the liverJanuary 22nd, 2013 in Addiction /
+Binge drinking can dramatically amplify damage to the liverJanuary 22, 2013 in Medicine & Health / Addiction

 Alcoholic liver disease (ALD) is characterized by a fatty liver, hepatitis, fibrosis, and cirrhosis.
 Binge drinking is on the rise worldwide, and is particularly common in the U.S. A review of studies addressing the effects of binge drinking on the liver underscores the complex interactions among various immune, signaling pathways, epigenetic, and metabolic responses of the liver to binge drinking.